LiorSinai/liorsinai.github.io/_posts/2024-07-27-micrograd-1-chainrules.md

 \mathcal{B_i}(\Delta) = J_i^{\dagger} \Delta
 $$

-Note the Jacobian does not need to be explicitly need to be explicitly calculated; only the product needs to be.
+Note the Jacobian does not need to be explicitly calculated; only the product needs to be.
 This is can be useful when coding the `rrule` for matrix functions.
 See the section on the chain rule for [matrix multiplication](#chainrules-matrix-multiplication) later.